ArashPartow/exprtk/readme.txt

       (A-Z or a-z), then can be comprised of any combination of letters, digits and underscores. (eg: x, var1 or power_func99)

- (06) Expression lengths are limited only by storage capacity.
+ (06) Expression lengths and sub-expression lists are limited only by
+      storage capacity.

  (07) The life-time of objects registered with or created from a
       specific symbol-table must span at least the life-time of